 2) Support range:

-The longer the support range, the further your players will space out from each other.
+The longer the support range, the further your players space out from each other.
 Long support range is especially good for playing through balls, but is pointless if you find that your passes keep getting intercepted.

 Shorter support range is good if you have multiple flair players in attack since it is easier to do creative passing moves like the one-two.